Movatterモバイル変換

 Economics

-In the field ofeconomic psychology, pride is conceptualized on a spectrum ranging from "proper pride," associated with genuine achievements, and "false pride," which can be maladaptive or even pathological.
-Lea et al. examined the role of pride in various economic situations.
-They claim thatin all cases pride is involved because economic decisions are not taken in isolation from one another, but are linked together by the selfhood of the people who take them[clarification needed].[23]
+In the field ofeconomic psychology, pride is conceptualized on a spectrum ranging from "proper pride", associated with genuine achievements, and "false pride", which can bemaladaptive or even pathological.
+S.E.G.
+Lea and P. Webly, the researchers of the journal, 'Pride in economic psychology', examined the role of pride in various economic situations.
+They claimed that pride is involved in all economic decisions, because those decisions are linked to the self of the person who makes them.[24]
 Understood in this way, pride is an emotional state that works to ensure that people take financial decisions that are in their long-term interests, even when in the short term they would appear irrational.

 Sin and self-acceptance